Bantarus/mistral-rag-archethic/README.md

 # Archethic Documentation RAG System

-This project implements a Retrieval-Augmented Generation (RAG) system for the Archethic documentation using LangChain and FAISS.
+This project implements a Retrieval-Augmented Generation (RAG) system for the Archethic documentation using Mistralai, LangChain and FAISS.

 ## Features